nfrederick023/react-hook-checkbox/README.md

 # API

 ### `const checkboxConfig = {...}`
 Checkboxes are built with a user-provided configuration object hereinafter referred to as `checkboxConfig`.
 The `checkboxConfig` accepts the following parameters:

-- `name` - name of the checkbox.
-Accepts a `string`.
+- `name` - the name of the checkbox.
 Defaults to `""`.
-- `options` - any nested checkboxes.
-Accepts a `checkboxConfig[]`.
-Defaults to `[]`
+- `options` - any child checkboxes.
+Defaults to `[]`.
-- `properties` - properites the user provides.
-Accepts an `any`.
-Defaults to `undefined`.
+- `properties` - properties provided to the checkbox.
+Defaults to `undefined`,
-- `isSelected` - if checkbox is selected.
-Accepts a `boolean`.
-Defaults to `false`,
+- `isSelected` - true/false if the checkbox is selected.
+Defaults to `false`.

 \* all of these paramers are optional

 ### `const [myList, setMyList] = useCheckbox(checkboxConfig)`
-Creates all the checkboxes from the provided `checkboxConfig`.
-Returns the hook.
+Creates the checkboxes from the provided `checkboxConfig`.
+Returns a React hook.

-All checkboxes (`myList`, and all it's options) share the same properties/functions as described below:
+All checkboxes (`myList` and its options) share the same properties/functions as described below:

 ### Properties:

 - `.name` - name of the checkbox
-- `.options` - arrary of any nested checkboxes. `[]` if there's no nested checkboxes.
+- `.options` - arrary of any child checkboxes. `[]` if there are none.
-- `.properties` - any custom properties provided by the user.
+- `.properties` - properties provided to the checkbox.
-- `.isSelected` - `true` or `false` if the checkbox selected.
+- `.isSelected` - `true`/`false` if checkbox is selected.
 - `.ref` - refrence to the parent checkbox. `undefined` if there's no parent.

 Note: Remember to follow [React's rule's of Hooks](https://reactjs.org/docs/hooks-rules.html) when working with `.properties`.